StealthyPanda/taloslib/README.md

 - `talos.models` : contains different model architectures, stuff for loading pretrain models etc.

 `talos.utils` contains general helpful stuff related to GPUs info etc.

+You can go through `example.ipynb` to get a more comprehensive tutorial.